datahub-project/datahub/metadata-ingestion/source_docs/snowflake.md

 # Snowflake

 To get all metadata from Snowflake you need to use two plugins `snowflake` and `snowflake-usage`.
 Both of them are described in this page.
 These will require 2 separate recipes.
-We understand this is not ideal and we plan to fix this problem in future to have a single plugin.
+We understand this is not ideal and we plan to make this easier in the future.

 For context on getting started with ingestion, check out our [metadata ingestion guide](../README.md).

-## `snowflake` plugin
+## `snowflake`
 ### Setup

 To install this plugin, run `pip install 'acryl-datahub[snowflake]'`.